WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ---

 Q - Will services such as AltStore, Sideloadly and Sidestore affect this guide at all?
 A - No, Those listed services use developer signing instead of Enterprise signing so they are fine to use alongside!
-You will however need to setup the Sideloadly's WireGuard, guide is in the Portal app
+You will however need to setup the Sideloadly's WireGuard, guide is in the Portal app!

 ---